salmamyoussef26/node_express/notes.md

 projectName_serviceName => node_express_node-app

-- when u change the image content this doesn't reflect on the docker compose up bec, it doesn't know that the existing image is stale and there is an update so, u must force rebuild the image
+- when u change the image content this doesn't reflect on the docker compose up bec, it just looks for an image with projectName_serviceName and when it finds it, it will not rebuild. it doesn't know that the existing image is stale and there is an update so, u must force rebuild the image.

 docker-compose -d up --build

 dev, prod environment:
 ----------------------
+docker-compose.yaml: just for the common properties both dev and prod share.

+we changed dockerfile cmd => node index.js for production.
+                             npm run dev for devolpement bec, it reflects the code changes which is not accpted for the prod.
+ - command in both dev and prod will override CMD in dockerfile.

+* sudo docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up  -d --build
+* sudo docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml down  -v

+* NODE_ENV an env var to be used in the dockerfile in conditional statement to decide which to docker-compose to be run instead of the specifying it in the command.